zakariaejelile/farm_project/readme.md

 ---

-## 📝 Notes

-* SQLite used for learning; PostgreSQL recommended for production.
-* Simplified custom User model; can be upgraded to Django’s AbstractUser.

----

 ## 📌 Status

 This project is currently in **Phase 2: API implementation**, with full models, serializers, and viewsets completed.